ebzzry/ebzzry.github.io/src/en/quotes.md

 - A stone in evil hands killed Abel.
 A stone in righteous hands killed Goliath.<br>—John Rich

 - AI should be built by humanity, for humanity.
 And let’s not forget that.
-It shouldn't be by Moloch, for Moloch.<br>—Max Tegmark
+It shouldn’t be by Moloch, for Moloch.<br>—Max Tegmark

 - A man can never have too much red wine, too many books, or too much ammunition.<br>—Rudyard Kipling